Ozzie and Daniel Silna: Deal

-The first year the deal yielded revenue for the Silnas, in 1980-81, they received only a modest $521,749.
+The first year the deal yielded revenue for the Silnas, in 1980–81, of a modest $521,749.
 However, as the NBA's popularity exploded in 1980s and 1990s, the league's television rights were sold to CBS and then NBC, and additional deals were struck with the TNT and TBS cable networks; league television revenue soared into the hundreds of millions of dollars.
-Thanks to the deal, the Silnas made millions through 1980s and at least $4.4 million per year through 1990s.
-From 1999 through 2002 the deal netted the Spirits' owners at least $12.53 million per year; from 2003-2006 their take was at least $15.6 million per year.
-By 2010-11 they were receiving $17.45 million annually.
+Thanks to the deal, the Silnas made millions through the 1980s and at least $4.4 million per year through the 1990s.
+From 1999 through 2002 the deal netted the Spirits' owners at least $12.53 million per year; from 2003 to 2006 their take was at least $15.6 million per year.
+By 2010–11 they were receiving $17.45 million annually.
 In 2014, the deal was costing each former ABA team $5 million a year.
-The Silna brothers have received roughly $300 million in revenue as of 2014, despite the fact that the Spirits never played an NBA game.
-The two Silna brothers each get 45% of that television revenue per year and their attorney Schupak receives 10%.
+The Silna brothers had received roughly $300 million in revenue as of 2014, despite the fact that the Spirits never played an NBA game nor dealt with the costs of fielding a team.
 They credit their terrific deal to planning they had done ahead of the merger for the Virginia Squires owners; the Silnas had expected the Spirits and Colonels to enter the NBA but for the ailing Squires to be left out, and the Silnas thought up the television revenue deal as a way to treat the Squires' owners fairly if the Squires did not join the NBA with the other ABA teams.
 However, the deal cut by the Silna brothers and the incredible amount of revenue it has produced over the years has itself become legend.

 There have been numerous attempts by the NBA and the former ABA clubs to buy out the deal.
-It has been reported that a $6 million settlement was under consideration in the 1980s.
+It was reported that a $6 million settlement was under consideration in the 1980s.
 With New Orleans Saints owner Tom Benson purchasing the New Orleans Hornets from the NBA in 2012 and planning to rename the team, there had been talk that the NBA might negotiate a deal to end the TV deals for the Silna brothers in exchange for rights to the Spirits name.
 This ended up not happening, as the Hornets were renamed the Pelicans.